jchua24/jchua24/README.md

-Hi 👋 My name is Joshua Chua
+Hey!
+My name is Joshua Chua 👋
 =============================

 Software Engineer
 -----------------

-* 🌍  I'm based in Toronto (for now)
+* 🌍  Based in Toronto (for now)
 * ✉️  You can contact me at [joshuagodwin.chua@mail.utoronto.ca](mailto:joshuagodwin.chua@mail.utoronto.ca)
 * 🤝  Open to collaborating on interesting projects!
-* ⚡  Listen to this while working you won't regret it --> https://sptfy.com/LFwY~s
+* ⚡  Listen to this while working you won't regret it --> https://sptfy.com/LU8f

 ### Skills